 Personal Empowerment is based on the idea that the more a person regulates her state of mind, the more powerful she feels—and the more equipped to succeed in her life.
 Personal Empowerment training helps women develop important personal characteristics that can make the difference between merely getting a job and maintaining that job for a career:

 Applicants are required to complete eight weeks of the 16-week Personal Empowerment training before being admitted to residency.

-Jeremiah Women participate in Life Skills education classes during their time as residents.
+Jeremiah Women participate in weekly life skills education classes during their time as residents.
 The curriculum focuses on: